briandfoy/briandfoy.github.io/_drafts/2003-01-01-separating-code-presentation-and-configuration.md

 }
 {% endhighlight %}

 ## Separating configuration

 A good design also permits the script to adapt to a different environment.
 In code listing <a href="#old_code" class="internal_link">Hard-Coded Configuration</a>, I hard-coded the value of the output directory into the script which makes it fragile&mdash;if my home directory changes, my script breaks.
 Also, in code listing <a href="#use_template" class="internal_link">Using Templates</a>, I hard-coded the template file name, even though I can change the presentation by changing the template.
 I should be able to give each template a descriptive name rather than use the same name no matter the content.

 Many freely-available scripts that I find on the internet require that the user edit a top portion of the script, or an included library that contains only configuration data.
 This approach requires the end user to know the basics of the programming language and to edit code&mdash;a mistake breaks the script.
 Bad configuration data can give unexpected results, but they should not break the program.

-I can specify run-time configuration data in several ways, and I only show one of them.  [% te.external_url( 'http://search.cpan.org', 'Comprehensive Perl Archive Network (CPAN)' ) %] has several modules to parse different configuration file formats or command line arguments.
+I can specify run-time configuration data in several ways, and I only show one of them.
+[Comprehensive Perl Archive Network (CPAN)](http://search.cpan.org) has several modules to parse different configuration file formats or command line arguments.
 Designers should choose an approach that fits their needs.

 When I first started to routinely separate configuration data from my scripts, I tried several of the modules on CPAN, and settled on [ConfigReader::Simple](https://www.metacpan.org/pod/ConfigReader::Simple) which uses a simple key-value line-oriented format.
 I used it often enough that I started to send in my changes to Bek Oberin, the original author, then completely took over maintenance of the module.

 Code listing <a href="#use_config" class="internal_link">Using External Config</a> adapts code listing <a href="#use-template" class="internal_link">use-template</a> to use [ConfigReader::Simple](https://www.metacpan.org/pod/ConfigReader::Simple).
 I create a new configuration object, then read values from the object.
 The module turns the names of the configuration keys into method names for easy access (although exotic key names that I cannot coerce into a Perl identifier require the `get()` method to access their value).
 Code listing <a href="#config_file" class="internal_link">External Config File</a> shows the configuration file.

+<p class="code_title"><a class="ref_name" name="use_config">Using External Config</a></p>
 {% highlight perl %}
-<p class="code_title"><a class="ref_name" name="use_config">Using External Config</a>
 #!/usr/bin/perl -w
 use strict;